denocris/Scientific-Programming-Environment/git_bucket/readme.md

 3. open a pull request on master branch of the sissa/spe_seed repository

 We will follow together the evolution of the story :)

+Finally, we will clean the history of the collaborative project you did.